-In Unit 1, students must be given opportunities to engage in a study of at least one text (a play, a prose text or a multimodal text such as a film) or a selection of poetry.
+In Unit 1, students must be given opportunities to engage in a study of:

+at least one complete text (selected from a prose text, a play, a selection of poetry or a multimodal text such as a film).

 Across Units 1 and 2, students must study at least three texts.
-The selection must include three of the following four categories:
+The selection must include two of the following four categories:

-- one complete play - one complete prose text (novel or non-fiction or a collection of short stories) - a selection of poetry (at least five poems) - a multimodal text (film, television program, documentary, multimedia).
+- one complete play - one complete prose text (novel or non-fiction or a collection of short stories) - a selection of poetry (at least five poems) - a multimodal text (film, documentary, multimedia, television program).